 What is a Cheque?

-- A cheque can be issued in the name of a current or savings account
+- A cheque can be issued for a current or savings account.

-- A cheque that does not include the specified date is considered invalid
+- A cheque without a specified date is considered invalid.

-- The bottom of the cheque has a 9-digit MICR (Magnetic Ink Character Recognition) code that simplifies the cheque clearance process
+- The bottom of the cheque has a 9-digit MICR code that facilitates the cheque clearance process.

-- The amount of the cheque should be written in words and figures
+- The amount of the cheque should be written in both words and figures.

-- The drawer must sign the cheque in an appropriate manner without overwriting
+- The drawer must sign the cheque without overwriting.

-- The payee’s name should be properly written on a cheque
+- The payee’s name should be properly written on the cheque.

 What are the Characteristics of a Cheque?

-A cheque is considered one of the most secure ways of transaction.
-All of the characteristics of a cheque that make it stand out in the digital age are listed below-
+A cheque is considered one of the most secure way of transactions.
+All of the characteristics of a cheque that make it stand out in the digital age are listed below: